ichen-lab-ucsb/DeCatCounter/README.md

 * low_len: minimum length for final DNA variants.
 * hi_len: maximum length for final DNA variants.

-# Dependencies
+# Environment setup
-The pipeline script was written to run on Unix-based systems, like Linux, Ubuntu, and MacOS.
-Windows 10 also has a [Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/faq).

-To use the pipeline, first install [Python](https://www.python.org/downloads/).
-We recommend using the Anaconda distribution of python, and adding the Bioconda channel to Anaconda's package manager, conda.
+Python must be installed to run DeCatCounter.
+We recommend using the Anaconda distribution of Python, and adding the Bioconda channel to Anaconda's package manager, Conda.
 See the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/) for installation.

+Although not necessary, we recommend [using Anaconda to create a virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) where you can install the required dependencies.
+To do this:

+`conda create -n py3 python=3`
+`source activate py3`

-The following dependencies are needed: [biopython](https://biopython.org/), [futures](https://docs.python.org/3/library/asyncio-future.html), [python-Levenshtein](https://pypi.org/project/python-Levenshtein/), [tabulate](https://pypi.org/project/tabulate/) and [pandas](https://pandas.pydata.org/).
+The following dependencies are needed: [biopython](https://biopython.org/), [python-Levenshtein](https://pypi.org/project/python-Levenshtein/), [tabulate](https://pypi.org/project/tabulate/) and [pandas](https://pandas.pydata.org/).
 You can either install them one by one, or you can download the file `requirements.txt` and run the following command from the directory it's located:

-`pip install -r requirements/txt`

-The pipeline will not be found unless it is stored in the working directory or in a directory that is in the user's PATH environment.
-For example, for Unix/Linux users, scripts could be placed in `/usr/local/bin/` upon download.
-These files can be placed in that directory with the command:

-`cp /path/to/DeCatCounter.py /usr/local/bin/`
+`conda install --file requirements.txt`

 # Input